ibm-cloud-docs/quantum-computing/get-started.md

 1. From the [{{site.data.keyword.qiskit_runtime_notm}} Provisioning page](/catalog/services/quantum-computing){: external}, choose the appropriate service plan, depending on what you need access to.
 For more information about these plans, see the [Qiskit Runtime plans](/docs/quantum-computing?topic=quantum-computing-plans) topic.

       - **Lite**: Free simulators-only plan to help you get started with {{site.data.keyword.qiskit_runtime_notm}}.
 Learn to use {{site.data.keyword.qiskit_runtime_notm}} by following our examples and tutorials for one of the pre-built programs available for running circuits efficiently.
-      - **Standard**: A pay-as-you-go model for accessing IBM Quantum systems and simulators.
+      - **Standard**: A pay-as-you-go model for accessing IBM QPUs and simulators.
 Build your own programs and leverage all the benefits of {{site.data.keyword.qiskit_runtime_notm}} by running on real quantum hardware, while maintaining access to all of the simulators available to the Lite plan.
 This plan includes access to Q-CTRL Automated Error Suppression at no additional cost.

          Because this is not a free plan, it is important to understand how to best manage your costs.
 See [Manage the cost](/docs/quantum-computing?topic=quantum-computing-cost) for tips to limit your cost, how to set up spending notifications, and more.

          To learn more about Q-CTRL, refer to the [Q-CTRL documentation.](https://docs.q-ctrl.com/q-ctrl-embedded){: external}.

 2. Complete the required information, then click **Create**.

    To use Q-CTRL Automated Error Suppression, choose it as your **Performance management strategy** on this page.
    {: note}

 ## Install or update Qiskit packages